Transport in the Czech Republic: Railways

+In April 2025, Czechia introduced Europe's first driverless passenger train on the 24-kilometer Kopidlno to Dolní Bousov line in the Mladá Boleslav District.
+Developed by AŽD Praha, the train features a modified 811 series engine named Edita, equipped with sensors and computing systems to autonomously monitor surroundings and adjust speed.
+Despite its autonomous capabilities, a driver remains on board during this testing phase due to legal requirements and to handle unforeseen situations.
+Fully autonomous operation without onboard staff is anticipated by 2031, pending technological advancements and legislative changes.

 Roads

 The Czech Republic has, in total, 55653 km of roads.
 It has 1247 km of motorways.
 In the 1980s and 1990s there was a significant increase in passenger transport on the roads in the Czech Republic, which was associated with a sharp increase in the accident rate.
 Between 2007 and 2013, the death rate fell in every year, with a record low of 583 deaths in 2013, compared with the 1994 high of 1,473 casualties.
 Despite this however, the fatality rate per head of population is moderately high, comparable to the United States.

 Highways

-The highways in the Czech Republic are no longer divided into motorways and expressways as of 2016.

-These dual carriageways are managed by the state-owned Road and Motorway Directorate of the Czech Republic – ŘSD, established in 1997.
-Among the first modern highways in the Czech Republic was the motorway from Prague to the Slovak border through Brno whose construction was started on May 2, 1939.
+There are 2 main categories of roads forming the main network: Motorways and Highways.
+These roads are managed by the state-owned Directorate of Highways and Motorways of the Czech Republic – ŘSD, established in 1997.
+Among the first modern motorways in the Czech Republic was the motorway from Prague to the Slovak border through Brno whose construction was started on May 2, 1939.

+Motorways are dual carriageways with tolls and a speed limit of 130 km/h.

+Highways can be single and dual carriageway with a speed limit of 90 km/h (dual carriageways are commonly signposted as Roads for motorcars with a speed limit of 110 km/h).

-ŘSD currently manages and maintains 1,247 km of motorways (dálnice).
+ŘSD currently manages and maintains 1,369 km of motorways (dálnice).